England’s 1966 World Cup winner Martin Peters dies at age 76 - The Boston Globe

 Advertisement

-After 364 games and 100 goals, Mr. Peters left Upton Park for Tottenham in 1970 and became Britain’s first 200,000-pound footballer.
+After 364 games and 100 goals, Mr. Peters left West Ham for Tottenham in 1970 and became Britain’s first 200,000-pound footballer.
 With Spurs, he lifted the English League Cup at Wembley Stadium in 1971 and again, as captain, in 1973 — a season after playing his part in the team’s UEFA Cup final victory over Wolves.

 He had a five-year spell at Tottenham and again at Norwich before retiring in 1981.
 Mr. Peters regularly attended matches at West Ham as a club ambassador.